Battle of Rorke's Drift: Depictions and dramatisations

 H. Rider Haggard's true account, "The Tale of Isandhlwana and Rorke's Drift", published in Andrew Lang's True Story Book (1894), names many important figures but omits Surgeon Reynolds, who played a crucial role in the defence.

 In 1914, a touring English Northern Union rugby league team defeated Australia 14–6 to win the Ashes in the final test match.
 Depleted by injuries and fielding only ten men for much of the second half, the English outclassed and outfought the Australians in what quickly became known as the "Rorke's Drift Test".

-The Swedish power metal band Sabaton composed the song Rorke's Drift based on these events.

 The Edison Company made a two-reel silent film titled Rorke's Drift (1914) starring Richard Tucker.

-The film Zulu (1964), produced by Stanley Baker, portrays the Battle of Rorke's Drift.
-The film received generally positive reviews from the critics.
-Some details of the film's account are wrong (in the movie the regiment is called the South Wales Borderers, but the unit was not called that until two years after the battle, although the regiment had been based at Brecon in South Wales since 1873).
+The film Zulu (1964), produced by Stanley Baker, depicts a fictionalized version of the Battle of Rorke's Drift.
+Some details of the film's account are inaccurate.
+The Zulu did not sing a song saluting fellow warriors and departed at the approach of the British relief column.
+Specifics for some men were changed for dramatic purposes.
+For example, the real Private Alfred Henry Hook was a model soldier and a teetotaller.
+In the movie the regiment is called the South Wales Borderers, but the unit was not called that until two years after the battle, although the regiment had been based at Brecon in South Wales since 1873).
 While most of the men of the 1st Battalion, 24th Regiment of Foot (1/24) were recruited from the industrial towns and agricultural workers of England, principally from Birmingham and adjacent southwest counties, only 10 soldiers of the 1/24 that fought in the battle were Welsh.
 Many of the soldiers of the junior battalion, the 2/24, were Welshmen.
 Of the 122 soldiers of the 24th Regiment present at the Battle of Rorke's Drift, 49 are known to have been English, 32 were Welsh, 16 were Irish, one was a Scot, and three were born overseas.
 The nationalities of the remaining 21 are unknown.
+Despite this, the film was instrumental in making famous the battle and the men who fought in it.

+The 1990 videogame Rorke's Drift for MS-DOS depicts the battle.

+The song 'Rorke's Drift' by Swedish power metal band Sabaton in the 2016 album The Last Stand is about the battle from the perspective of British soldiers.